Sector · Care homes

 Report and certify

-You get the certificate and a report written for your fire file, on the day.
+You get the certificate confirming the service, with a written report for your fire file within 24 hours.

 Insert case study here.